garcia116/wall-street-stonks/README.md

 All of our React project code is in the react directory.

 To run the React application, change to the directory and run  `npm start`

+The more in depth README is inside the react directory.